healthlinegate/yesterday-i-learned/biology.md

 - [Fake tears](https://en.wikipedia.org/wiki/Artificial_tears) typically contain some type of cellulose.
 - Fun fact.
 [Going gluten-free makes you age slower.](https://blog.paleohacks.com/10-ways-to-slow-aging-naturally/) Therefore, gluten is aging.
 Science.
 - Hemp has little to no THC.
 Hemp seed has nothing.
 Other parts of hemp can be used to make CBD oils.
+- I didn't know before that there were [Anti inflammatory juices](https://www.healthlinegate.com/nutrition-wellness/fresh-anti-inflammatory-juices-for-your-health/) which can be a great alternative medicine or remedy.
+Health Check.